Fareed-Jamali/CU2025/README.md

 Please cite the following in your reference.

-<prep>Jamali, A.F., 2025.
-A Framework for Scalable Dataset Generation and Deep Learning-Based IoT Device Identification: Redefining the Future Paradigm (Masters dissertation, Concordia University).<\prep>
+<pre> Jamali, A.F., 2025.
+A Framework for Scalable Dataset Generation and Deep Learning-Based IoT Device Identification: Redefining the Future Paradigm (Masters dissertation, Concordia University).</pre>